davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 ## Introduction to TSOs

-One of the most common methods of distributing Salesforce orgs and packages is the _TSO_: a _Trialforce Source Org_.
+One of the most common methods of distributing Salesforce orgs and products is the _TSO_: a _Trialforce Source Org_.

 At the simplest, a TSO is a Salesforce org that you can copy.
 You install a product, set up all of the configuration, add sample data, and perform whatever other customization you wish.
 Then, you take a _snapshot_ of that org (using the Setup->Trialforce UI).
 The snapshot captures the complete state of that org at a point in time.
 You can have many snapshots over the evolution of the TSO's state.